Sylvia Porter

 Sylvia Field Porter (June 18, 1913 – June 5, 1991) was an American economist, journalist and author.
 At the height of her career, her readership was greater than 40 million people.

 Early life

-Porter was born in Patchogue, New York, on Long Island as Sylvia Field Feldman to Louis and Rose Maisel Feldman.
-Originally majoring in English literature, she switched to economics and finance given the impact of the Stock Market Crash of 1929.
+Porter was born in Patchogue, New York, on Long Island as Sylvia Field Feldman to a Russian-Jewish couple, Louis and Rose Maisel Feldman.
+Originally majoring in English literature, she switched to economics and finance given the impact of the stock market crash of 1929.
 It has been suggested that her fiancé, bank employee Reed Porter, was relying upon Sylvia to explain the complications of the worldwide financial panic.
 They were married in 1931.

 She graduated magna cum laude from Hunter College in 1932, and her expertise in government bonds enabled her to get a job as assistant to the president of an investment counseling firm.
 Working 12-hour days, she quickly learned more about the bond market, currency fluctuations and movements of the price of gold.
 In her spare time, she pursued an MBA at New York University.